- Lions are elephants’ primary enemies.

 As a hunting pack, a group of lionesses has power in numbers against a solitary elephant.
 Though lions can and do hunt on their own, they tend to do so with smaller prey.
 They will only take on something as large as an elephant if they have the numbers to succeed.

-If lionesses decide to attack an elephant, they are most likely to do so as a pack and target the young, sick, or old, which are weaker and easier to defeat, or females, who have shorter tusks.
+If lionesses decide to attack an elephant, they are most likely to do so as a pack and target the young, sick, or old, which are weaker and easier to defeat.
+They are also more likely to target females, who have shorter tusks and are somewhat smaller.
 A lion has enough strength to defeat a baby elephant on his own.
 Lions attack their prey by dragging them down from behind, rather than a frontal assault.

 #3: Wild dogs

 Wild dogs are about as capable as hyenas in being able to attack, defeat, and kill an elephant.
 However, they prefer to hunt in packs against a mother elephant giving birth or a baby elephant.
-They will surround the elephant as they would with other prey in order to attack them without the elephant having a way out.
+They are opportunistic hunters who will surround an elephant that has wandered into an area it can’t easily get out of.